 - How do I get ready for an administrative hearing?

-Yes, if you apply for cash, food stamps, medical, or childcare assistance from the Washington State Department of Social and Health Services (DSHS) and their office denies you benefits.
+Find out what you can do if you applied for cash, food, medical, or childcare assistance from the Washington State Department of Social and Health Services (DSHS) and they denied you benefits.

-If you are already getting help and DSHS cuts/ends your benefits, see How to Fight a Termination or Reduction of DSHS Public Assistance.
+If you are already getting benefits, and DSHS stops them, read How to Fight a Termination or Reduction of DSHS Public Assistance.

-If DSHS asks you to repay benefits you got in the past, see How to Fight an Overpayment of Cash Assistance, Medical Assistance or Food Stamps.
+If DSHS says they gave you too much benefits, and you must pay back benefits they gave you, read Fighting an Overpayment of Cash Assistance, Medical Assistance or Food Stamps.

-If your problem is with Social Security or Supplemental Security Income (SSI) benefits from the Social Security Administration, see one of these:
+If your problem is with Social Security or Supplemental Security Income (SSI), read one of these:

-Your monthly income or the assets you own (resources) does not meet their guidelines.
+Your monthly income or things you own (resources) does not meet their guidelines.

-You or your family are not the kinds of persons (such as have a disability or are within a certain age range) who can get that benefit.
+You or your family are not the kinds of persons who can get that benefit.
+Examples: you do not have a disability, or you are not within a certain age range.

 You or your family are not citizens or a type of immigrant who can get that benefit.

-They must send you a written notice telling you:
+They must send you a notice that says all of these:

 Why the facts in your case do not make you eligible.

-The Washington Administrative Code (WAC) numbers of the rules the worker used to decide your case.
+Which Washington Administrative Code (WAC) rules the worker used to decide your case.

 How to appeal.

-The DSHS worker may not have known/understood all the important facts.
+The DSHS worker may not have known or understood all the important facts.

 DSHS may have not used its rules correctly.